 Upon completing his studies at the University of Toronto, Ben accepted a fulltime contract-based teaching position in the Applied Music Department of PaekChe Institute of the Arts in South Korea.
 While in Korea, Ben worked with many visiting musicians including: Kirk Macdonald, Lorne Lofsky, John Patitucci, Brian Dickinson, Ted Quinlan, Mike Downes, Jae Chung, Kenji Omae and many others.

 He maintains an active international touring schedule and has played at many international Jazz festivals including: The New York J.V.C.
 Jazz Festival, Montreal International Jazz Festival, The MooJu International Jazz Festival, Toronto Downtown Jazz Festival and many more.
-He has released two recordings as a leader, entitled Words Within in 2005 and Type None in 2011, and 401 Towards London in 2015 .
-Ben completed his Masters of Music (Jazz Performance), at McGill University in 2007 and is currently teaching jazz drums at Humber College.
-Since that time he has been active playing in Korea, Japan, Canada and the U.S. and is excited to announce the release of his forth recording, Chronicle.
-This new jazz recording sets 8 visual works of artist Jack Chambers and is performed by the Ben Ball quartet .
+He has released three recordings as a leader, entitled Words Within in 2005, Type None in 2011, and 401 Towards London in 2015 .
+Ben completed his Masters of Music (Jazz Performance), at McGill University in 2007 and taught jazz drums at Humber College till 2020.
+Since that time he has been active playing in Korea, Japan, Canada and the U.S. and is excited to announce the up coming release of his forth recording, Chronicle.
+This new jazz recording was inspired by 8 visual works and is performed by the Ben Ball quartet .